Skip to main content

 Auckland (AKL) is the main international gateway.
 Christchurch (CHC) and Queenstown (ZQN) receive some international flights from Australia, Singapore, and the US (Queenstown: Los Angeles during peak season).
 If your itinerary is South Island-focused, flying direct to Christchurch or Queenstown saves 2 days of transit.

-Booking strategy: Book 3-6 months ahead for best fares in peak season (December-February, July).
+Booking strategy: Book 3–6 months ahead for best fares in peak season (December–February, July).
 Air New Zealand and Singapore Airlines are consistently rated the best carriers on Auckland routes.
+Consider open-jaw tickets (fly into Auckland, out of Queenstown) to avoid backtracking.

 Pre-arrival checklist